ShadmehrBakhtiary/Vision-Transformers-for-classification-/README.md

 ## Results
 - The results show that Vision Transformers outperform CNN models in classification tasks, particularly for the BreastMNIST dataset.
-- The Shifted Patch + LSA method yielded the best performance across the models tested.
+- The Shifted Patch + LSA method yielded the best performance across the models for small datasets tested.